nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

     }

-In this example Unit will check the existence of a Cookie named session and only log request including this cookie.
+In this example Unit will check the existence of a Cookie named session and only log requests when it exists.

 ****************
 CLI enhancements